axelpale/genversion/README.md

 ### genversion.check(targetPath, callback)

-Check if it is possible to generate the version module into targetPath.
+Check if it is possible to generate the version module into `targetPath`.

 **Parameters:**